mdsol/mauth-client-python/docs/examples.rst

 Authenticating Incoming Requests in AWS Lambda
 ----------------------------------------------

-In this example we use the lambda authenticator to authenticate incoming requests
+In this example we use the lambda authenticator to authenticate incoming requests.

 .. code-block:: python